 A down payment is an initial payment you do, especially on goods or services purchased by a loan or paid in installments.
 A down payment statement proves your willingness to invest money on a certain good or service.

 Financial Asset or Collateral

-For a secured loan, you must pledge collateral, otherwise you will not get a loan.
-For an unsecured loan, a list of your financial assets may be required along with your credit reports.
+For a secured loan, you must pledge collateral; otherwise, you will not get a loan.
+For an unsecured loan, a list of your financial assets may be required along with your credit report.

 Amount of Money You Want to Borrow